 Illiteracy Is a Major Problem in the United States

-SUCCESS: In 2013, Alfalit embarked on a US-based adult literacy project in Homestead, FL in partnership with Costa Farms.
-The project proved to be necessary and successful and this year, the program will have 216 graduates.
-It’s a win-win-win.
-A win for a 56-year-old student who read and wrote for the first time in his life.
-A win for Costa Farms whose employees are better educated and better trained.
-A win for Alfalit in fulfilling its mission to spread the light of literacy.
+In 2012, Alfalit embarked on a US-based adult Spanish literacy project in Homestead, FL in partnership with Costa Farms.
+This pilot project was successful, 196 individuals graduated from the program.
+It was a win-win-win – a win for a 56-year-old student who read and wrote for the first time in his life, a win for Costa Farms whose employees are now better educated and better trained, a win for Alfalit in fulfilling its mission.

 37 % of women are illiterate.

 - While Bolivia’s overall illiteracy issue has drastically reduced in the last 10 years, the problem persists in the rural areas and among women.

 - 7% of women in rural Bolivia are illiterate; 14% of the men are illiterate among people aged over 15 years.
 Source